 “In fact,” it continued, “the (Business Relationship Officers) find the techniques so effective that they are being used with (community self-help) groups, not just the Young Mothers Groups.”

-No comprehensive research has been done into the benefits of stress-relief in developing world self-help groups, but lots of studies are more broadly applicable.
-Happiness expert Professor Ed Diener of University of Illinois, for example, “finds that in general ‘happiness’ does not simply feel good, but helps (people) function better.”
+No comprehensive research has been done into the benefits of stress-relief in developing world Self-Help Groups, but lots of studies are more broadly applicable.
+Happiness expert Professor Ed Diene of University of Illinois, for example, “finds that in general ‘happiness’ does not simply feel good, but helps (people) function better.”

 The review also identified several areas for improvement.
 Retaining new members – forced to forego casual labour typically paying 200 Kenyan shillings (US $2.30) a day to attend the group sessions – was chief among them.
 Planning is underway within HiH Eastern Africa to implement the recommendations.